wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.5.3 - 2015/02/21 =
+- Added the ability to reset individual field values with the `reset` argument of the `submit` field type.
+- Added a user meta factory class demo example.
+- Added the `validate()` and `content()` methods in the admin page factory class.
+- Added the fourth parameter to the `validate()` method of page meta box factory class to receive submit information.
+- Fixed a bug that invalid field values were stored when submitting the form multiple times using validation callback methods.
+- Fixed an issue in the loader plugin that after resetting the loader plugin options via the `Debug` tab, a warning 'You do not have sufficient permissions to access this page.' appeared.
+- Fixed an issue in the user meta factory class that a PHP notice, Trying to get property of non-object..., which appeared when creating a new user.
+- Fixed an issue that the `image` field type did not extend `AdminPageFramework_FieldType` but `AdminPageFramework_FieldType_Base`.

 = 3.5.2 - 2015/02/02 =
 - Fixed a bug in the widget factory class that form sections could not be set.